ingchips/ING918XX_SDK_SOURCE/examples/eatt/doc/index.md

 1. Build and flash the example firmware onto two development boards.
 One board acts as the Master, and the other acts as the Slave.
 2. After booting, the Slave starts advertising.
-3. On the Master board, use the following command to initiate a connection to the Slave:`sconn xx xx xx xx xx xx`
+3. The Master will initiate connection automatically after startup.
-4. Once the connection is established, the devices complete pairing and bonding, and EATT (Enhanced ATT) channels are successfully created.
+4. Once the connection is established, the devices complete pairing and bonding, then EATT bearers are created.
-5. On the Master, perform GATT service and characteristic discovery using commands such as `discover`
-6. The Master reads characteristics value using a command like `read 3 6 `,3 is attribute handle, 6 is the second one.
-7. At this point, you can observe that many characteristics read are executed successfully.
-8. If use only gatt without eatt , the second characteristic read will return error .
+5. Use UART commands such as `r`, `w`, `wn`, `n`, and `i` to verify concurrent read/write/notify/indicate behavior.
+6. If EATT is unavailable and the stack falls back to UATT, concurrent indication behavior is limited by single outstanding confirmation.